Basics of Forex - Basics Tutorials for Beginners

 Forex is the simultaneous buying and selling of one currency for another.
 Traders buy and sell currencies for speculation purpose and for the purpose of trying to make a profit.
 Traders will buy a currency that they think will appreciate in value & sell the currency that they think will depreciate in value.

 In Forex traders buy currencies when the currencies become undervalued and sell currencies when currencies become overvalued.
 This is the basic concept of trading forex, as a beginner if you want to become successful when trading currencies you must learn to buy undervalued currencies and sell overvalued currencies.
-Many traders miss this concept & do the exact opposite buying overvalued currencies because that's when these currencies seem to be moving up and up & they sell undervalued currencies because these currencies seem as if they'll continue to move lower.
+Many traders miss this concept & do the exact opposite buying overvalued currencies because that is when these currencies seem to be heading up and up & they sell undervalued currencies because these currencies seem as if they'll continue to move lower.

 Just like in stocks market successful trader buy stocks when the stocks price is low & sell stocks when the stocks price is high.
 This is the same concept which traders should follow when trading currencies.